 Free-spirited singer and passionate LGBT ally Miley Cyrus has spoken of her own struggles with gender roles.

-“I didn’t want to be a boy,” she told Out.
+“Never didn’t I want to be a boy,” she told Out.

 “I kind of wanted to be nothing.
 I don’t relate to what people would say defines a girl or a boy, and I think that’s what I had to understand: Being a girl isn’t what I hate, it’s the box that I get put into.”

-The interview came as Miley launched her new non-profit organisation The Happy Hippie Foundation, that aims to “provide homeless youth, LGBT youth and other vulnerable youth populations with consistent support services, education and employment opportunities.”
+The interview came as Miley launched her new non-profit organisation The Happy Hippie Foundation, that aims to “provide homeless youth, LGBTIQ youth and other vulnerable youth populations with consistent support services, education and employment opportunities.”

-In the US, “40% of homeless youth identify as LGBT, and family rejection is the most common reason LGBT youth experience homelessness,” the foundation claims on its website.
+In the US, “40% of homeless youth identify as LGBTIQ (Lesbian, Gay Bisexual, Transgender, Intersex and Queer) , and family rejection is the most common reason LGBT youth experience homelessness,” the foundation claims on its website.

 “I want to use my voice as a megaphone to young people everywhere and encourage human evolution,” Miley said.

 “No one should have to hide who they really are, no matter what his or her name, gender or status.